Europe tells tourists: Welcome back! Now work out the rules

 Spain kicked off its summer tourism season Monday by welcoming vaccinated visitors from the U.S. and most countries, as well as European visitors who can prove they are not infected.

-Americans and most other non-Europeans need an official vaccine certificate by a U.S. health authority, in English.
+Americans and most other non-Europeans need an official vaccine certificate by a health authority.
 Spain accepts those who were inoculated with the four EU-approved vaccines as well two Chinese vaccines authorized by the World Health Organization — as long as visitors are fully vaccinated at least two weeks before the trip.

 Arrivals from Brazil, South Africa and India are banned at the moment because of high infection rates there, and non-vaccinated Americans and many other non-EU nationalities cannot come to Spain for tourism for now.